IgniteUI/igniteui-xplat-docs/doc/en/components/grids/combo/features.md

 }
 ```

-Note that grouping is enabled/disabled by setting the `groupKey` property to a corresponding data source entity or setting it to an empty string:
+Note that grouping is enabled/disabled by setting the `GroupKey` property to a corresponding data source entity or setting it to an empty string:

 ```ts
 let switchGroup = document.getElementById('grouping') as IgcSwitchComponent;